 (Oh, and speaking of community, feel free to join our Embracing This Special Life group on Facebook for Christian special needs mothers.
 We have fun getting to know each other, sharing our journeys and hope and encouragement and fun memes.
 Because no one should go this journey alone.)

 Who are you thankful for in your village?

 I was a middle school English teacher before becoming a special needs parent.
 The things I've learned since this journey began are priceless to me.
 I devour books on sensory processing and speech and language as if they were the middle school books I used to love and recommend to my students.
 I appreciate all the new things I've learned that have helped me care for my own children.
 And I'm always thankful when I'm able to share my new insights with others.

 This new education I've attained has opened my eyes to a bigger world than I had previously experienced.
 A world where I now have more compassion, more understanding, more passion for advocating for what is best for each and every child.
 I know that if I were to ever return to the classroom, my teaching would be totally changed because of everything I've learned on this journey.

 And last, but definitely not least,

 I loved my children even before they were born.
 And when both of them received diagnosis after diagnosis, I grieved.
 I cried.
 I feared for their future.
 I've compared them to other kids and felt devastated at how far behind they are their peers.

 But I'm thankful I have the privilege of watching them blossom in their own way.
 I'm proud of how hard they work to learn what comes so easily to others.
 I love their own ways they interact with the world and they show love.
 I love the gifts and talents and passions God gave them.
 I love how they are fearfully and wonderfully made (Psalm 149:13).
 I love celebrating with them when they learn a new word or a new skill.
 They bring so much joy and purpose to my life and I am so thankful that God gave them to me.

-What are you thankful for in this special needs journey?
+What things are you thankful for in this special needs journey?
 Please share with us in the comments below!